P3NG0DZ/Sensorendaten-uebertragung/README.md

 Belegung von den Microcontroller:

-- A0: LDR
+- A0: Potentiometer
-- A1: Potentiometer2
+- A1: LDR
 - A2: PTC

 ![Schaltplan](Plaene/Schaltplan.png)